 These plain frozen, unseasoned, unbreaded wings.
 So you are free to season them per your taste.
 I personally prefer unseasoned wings like these over pre-seasoned ones as I get to adjust the spice level to my liking.

 These bad boys took 22 minutes in the air fryer to nicely crisp up.
-You can barbecue them as well to infuse an amazing smoky flavor.
+You can barbecue them as well to infuse a fantastic smoky flavor.
 Then toss them in some hot sauce and enjoy a restaurant-style appetizer right at the comfort of your home.

 Taste-wise, there isn’t much to complain about.
 It’s a perfect snack to accompany your fries and beer.
 The smaller pieces (drumettes) are buttery and juicy.
 That said, I’ll knock off a point for the quantity.

 I certainly wasn’t expecting the bag to be this small.
-If you’re looking for a great party snack on a budget, this ain’t it.
+If you’re looking for a great party snack on a budget, this is not it.
 But if I’m making it just for myself, then sure.

 3. Tyson Uncooked Buffalo Style Chicken Wings